One Flew Over The Cuckoo’s Nest

 McMurphy describes a "pecking party" as a situation in which chickens see blood on another chicken and start pecking at it like crazy until they’re all bloody, pecking at each other in a frenzy, and end up killing each other.
 McMurphy points out that Nurse Ratched’s Therapeutic Community meetings are pecking parties.
-Nurse Ratched strikes one of the men to reveal his weakness, and then all of the patients follow her lead, "pecking" at the man.
+Nurse Ratched gets one of the men to reveal his weakness, and then all of the patients follow her lead, "pecking" at the man.
 This starts off a chain reaction that hurts all of the men, sets them all against each other (instead of against Nurse Ratched), and keeps them all feeling weak (and emasculated).
-Thus the "therapeutic" meeting aren’t a time when patients can provide each other with mutual and beneficial help, but where they end up hurting each other and making it all worse.
+Thus the "therapeutic" meetings aren’t a time when patients can provide each other with mutual and beneficial help, but a time when they end up hurting each other and making it all worse.